Earning Master Cheesemaker medals is just one of the ways Pam Hodgson aims to raise the bar for Wisconsin Cheese.

 Pam brings that humility and perspective to her work at Sartori, a fourth-generation family owned and operated cheese company that plays at the intersection of tradition and innovation.

-With her original creation MontAmore®, Pam did just that.
-And she absolutely lights up when she talks about it.
+With the Sartori original MontAmore®, they did just that.
+Pam absolutely lights up when she talks about it.

 As passionate as she is about it now, making cheese was never Pam’s plan.